 - Binary Sensor (HomeKit motion sensors and contact sensors)

 - Sensor (HomeKit humidity, temperature, co2 and light level sensors)

 HomeKit IP accessories for these device types may work with some caveats:

 - If the device is WiFi based and has no physical controls or screen then you may need an Apple HomeKit device like an iPhone or iPad to get the accessory onto your WiFi network.
 For example, for a Koogeek LS1 you must add the accessory to HomeKit on your iOS device, then remove it from the iOS device.
 This leaves the LS1 in an unpaired state but still on your WiFi.
-Then Home Assistant can find it and pair with it.
+Home Assistant can then find it and pair with it.

 Home Assistant does not currently support HomeKit BLE.

 Devices with screens like thermostats may not have PIN codes in the packaging at all.
-Every time you click on “Configure” in the Home Assistant front end your accessory will generate a new pairing code and show it on the display.
+Every time you click on “Configure” in the Home Assistant frontend, your accessory will generate a new pairing code and show it on the display.

 For IP accessories, Home Assistant can only find devices that are already on the same network as your device.
-If an accessory is WiFi based and has no user interface for joining it to your Wifi network you will need an Apple HomeKit controller device (an iPhone or iPad).
+If an accessory is WiFi based and has no user interface for joining it to your Wifi network, you will need an Apple HomeKit controller device (an iPhone or iPad).
 You should pair it with the controller and then remove the pairing in the UI (but do not reset the accessory itself).
 This will leave the accessory on your WiFi network but in an unpaired state, and then Home Assistant can find it.

 Many IoT devices are getting a post-launch HomeKit upgrade.
 This might mean your device starts showing in Home Assistant as a